When the NHS Buys Social Care: How to Compete in Health-Led Tenders

 - Describe your escalation pathway (community nurse, GP, rapid response, 999).

-- Reference policies: medicines management, infection control, MCA/DoLS, restrictive practice reduction.
+- Reference medicines management, infection prevention and control, MCA/DoLS, restrictive practice reduction.

-- Show evidence of governance reviews — monthly dashboards, trend analysis, lessons learned.
+- Evidence governance reviews — monthly dashboards, trend analysis, lessons learned bulletins.

 2️⃣ Workforce Competence